brycie-boy/The_Cosmos/admonish.md

 ## admonish #🧠
 _Verb_

-1. a. to indicate duties or obligations to.
+1. to indicate duties or obligations to.

-	b. to express warning or disapproval to especially in a gentle, earnest, or solicitous manner
+2. to express warning or disapproval to especially in a gentle, earnest, or solicitous manner

-2. to give friendly earnest advice or encouragement to.
+3. to give friendly earnest advice or encouragement to.

-3. to say (something) as advice or a warning
+4. to say (something) as advice or a warning

 ___
 ##### Similar